 The federal interest rates are not established at the time of the award letters.
 They are based on the Treasury auction that happens in May.
 The new rates are established and become effective on July 1 of each year.
 You are unable to pre-borrow the money.
 The federal loan interest rate is based on the time of distribution.

 One of the most important details for a student’s financial future is the amount of debt they will graduate with and how it is structured.
-Families must understand their student loan options for better college affordability and planning decisions.
+Families must understand their student loan options to improve college affordability and planning.
+With the new federal loan limits, this analysis is critical.
+If not done correctly, families risk not having affordable financing for graduation.

-The PayForED student loan solutions provide the needed transparency that helps students understand student loan issues.
-This information allows for better borrowing decisions and helps families understand the types of loans available on the financial aid award letter.
+The PayForED student loan solutions provide the transparency students need to understand their student loan issues.
+This information helps families make better borrowing decisions and understand the types of loans available on the financial aid award letter.

-To properly fund college, families need to combine the financial aid process, college saving plans, educational tax strategies, student loans, and repayment strategies.
+Families must combine the financial aid process, college savings plans, educational tax strategies, student loans, and repayment strategies to properly fund college.
 Now, with the IRS integration, the college financial aid offices and loan servicers cannot provide complete advice.
 Financial advisors with the College Funding Student Loan Advisor Designation (CFSLA) can help you navigate and envision the financial outcome and future.

 Our Preferred Private Student Loan Lenders